 I can't answer for you, but for me ... to do anything less, would mean I'm not living my life fully alive and I think that would be dishonoring to my creator.

-I almost lost my leg and my life in an accident 7 yrs ago... and now I have a funky leg.
+I almost lost my leg and my life in a vehicle accident... and now I have a funky leg.

 I write about having a healthy body, mind and spirit.
 I was born asking why and blogging gives me the perfect platform to do that.
 Since I love people, I also link to other stories that inspire me.